ttkorhonen/e3pages/docs/kb/guide/articles/11_cookiecutter_recipe.md

     └── Makefile.E3
 ```

-Note that for the kind module prompt, we have two options, ESS and Community.
+Note that for item `module_kind`, we have two options, ESS and Community.
 In the first case, if the EPICS module has a makefile named as
 `{module_name}.Makefile`, or `Makefile.E3`, the cookiecutter will copy
 that makefile to recipe `src` folder  as `Makefile.E3`, if the EPICS module
 has not makefile, the cookiecutter will create a standard `Makefile.E3` file
 in the recipe `src` folder.

-In the second case, the cookiecutter only will create a standard `Makefile.E3`
+In the second case, the cookiecutter will only create a standard `Makefile.E3`
 file in the recipe `src` folder.

-### Pushing to gitlab repository and build a new package
+### Creating a remote project on GitLab and deploying the package

-When you have created an conda recipe as above, it is only a local folder
+When you have created a conda recipe as above, it is only a local folder
 on your machine.
 If you want to share it on the ESS GitLab (or otherwise), you
 will need to init a local git repository and add a remote to the repository.
 Assuming you are using the ESS GitLab, then the steps are as follows: